-When reporters didn’t want to let Paul go without more specifically addressing the comparison of universal health care to slavery, Paul snapped at the reporters.
+When reporters didn’t want to let Paul go without more specifically addressing the comparison of universal health care to slavery and what his opinion was on European systems that are so modern people can opt in on sites like www.applyforehic.com from the comfort of home , Paul snapped at the reporters.
 “Look, I see what you’re trying to do, okay?
 I get it, okay?
 Slaves weren’t paid.
 They were beaten.
 They were torn away from their mothers, fathers, sisters, brothers, sons and daughters.
 They were treated like objects.
 They were dehumanized on such a level that even though my side won’t ever agree to this, we have not fully atoned for nor addressed the issues that are still present because of that abusive way we treated them.

 And yes, doctors are generally well-paid, highly respected people who are never trated like someone’s personal property.
 So is the analogy apt?
 Of course it is.
 Because I say it is.
 And because there are people so infantile, and so selfish as to truly believe the trope that ‘all taxes are theft’ and therefore, they’ll believe that doctors will truly go poor and more people will die because people will choose not to be doctors if they are getting paid by a government instead of an insurance company, or God forbid, both.

 So fuck your ‘gotcha questions,’ man.
 I’m Randy Paul.
 I. Do.
 What.
 I. Want.
 Because freedom and liberty, bitches.
 So yes, doctors would be slaves, up would be down, and the Star Wars prequels would be good films if we had universal health care.
 Randy Pizzaul, OUT!”

 Then he dropped the microphone and ran away from the reporters as fast as his little, cloven feet could carry him.